Dementia describes various symptoms of cognitive decline, such as forgetfulness. It is a symptom of several underlying conditions and brain disorders.

 - language abilities

 - visuospatial skills

-The MMSE is used to help diagnose dementia caused by Alzheimer’s disease and also to rate its severity and whether drug treatment is needed.
+It can help diagnose dementia due to Alzheimer’s disease.
+It can also rate its severity and assess whether or not drug treatment is appropriate.

 - galantamine (Reminyl)